Skip to content

 Overview

-SpecMem provides context to AI agents through:
+SpecMem provides context to AI agents through several integration paths:

-3. REST API - HTTP-based integration
+4. REST API: HTTP-based integration

-4. MCP Server - Model Context Protocol
+5. MCP Server: Model Context Protocol integration

 Agent Experience Pack